 At the end of May 1759, when the French Army of the Rhine launched its offensive in Western Germany, the regiment remained on the Rhine as part of the Corps of the Marquis d'Armentières.
-On June 5, a battalion of the regiment who was posted at Erbefeld along with the Légion Royale was attacked by surprise by the light troops of the Hereditary Prince, who had passed the Ruhr.
+On June 5, a battalion of the regiment which was posted at Erbefeld along with the Légion Royale was attacked by surprise by the light troops of the Hereditary Prince, who had passed the Ruhr.
 The regiment was dislodged, losing several men killed or wounded and 92 men taken prisoners.
 It then retired in good order to Medmann and then to Düsseldorf.
 By October 25, still attached to d'Armentières's Corps, the regiment was at the main camp at Bochum.
-By November 8, it was part of the garrison of Münster when the Allies laid siege to the city.
+By November 8, it was part of the garrison of Münster when the Allies undertook the Siege of Münster.
 On November 19, it made a sortie along with Touraine Infanterie against the Allied positions at Albachten.

 By the end of January 1760, the regiment had taken up its winter-quarters in the first line of the French army.
-By mid March, the regiment was billeted in Neuwied, still in the first line.
-By May 23, the regiment was part of the first line of the infantry centre of Broglie's Army.
+By mid-March, the regiment was billeted in Neuwied, still in the first line.
+By May 23, it was part of the first line of the infantry centre of Broglie's Army.
 It spent most of the campaign at Göttingen.
 By December 30, the regiment had taken up its winter-quarters in Sandershausen.

 In February and March 1761, the regiment took part in the defence of Kassel.
 By mid-April, it was posted in the region of Fulda and Schlitz.
 On July 16, it fought in the Battle of Vellinghausen where it distinguished itself but suffered heavy losses.